matteocorti/check_ssl_cert/README.md

       --check-http-headers         Check the HTTP headers for best practices --check-ssl-labs-warn grade  SSL Labs grade on which to warn --clientpass phrase          Set passphrase for client certificate.
-      --crl                        Check revocation via CRL (requires
+      --configuration file         Read options from the specified file --crl                        Check revocation via CRL (requires
                                    --rootcert-file)
       --curl-bin path              Path of the curl binary to be used